2theMAXtheStairFax/cobject/README.md

 - High power VTX.
 Read your VTXs manual for Band, Channel, Power, and Unlocking procedures.
 - microSD card, for blackbox logging.
 Maximum 4GB usable, any extra space will not be utilized.
 - 3D printer capable of printing the shell/mount parts above
-- An EdgeTX/OpenTX-compatible transmitter with an ELRS module, for `Sky Cob.yml`.
+- An EdgeTX compatible transmitter with an ELRS module, for `Sky Cob.yml`.
 Preferred Module for ground station telemetry tracking: Radiomaster Nomad on a Radiomaster Boxer

 ## Setup